Your parking lot and roads are one of the largest expenses of your property, and what you don’t know about your pavement could be costing you money!

 Asphalt Mix Design

-The certified Mix Designers at ATS incorporate the correct mix components for the most costeffective mix designs to support our customers’ needs.
-Including Superpave, Marshall, FAA, CIR, FDR, Preservation and WMA mix designs, our team has produced over 1000 approved designs.
-Over the years mix design has evolved from a simple recipe approach to a more detailed analysis procedure and our designers and technicians will test the designs to ensure the proper volume of air voids and asphalt binder are mixed for stability and durability.
+The certified Mix Designers at ATS incorporate the correct mix components for the most cost-effective mix designs to support our customers’ needs.
+Including Superpave, Marshall, FAA and pavement preservation mix designs, our team has produced over 1000 approved designs.
+Over the years mix design has evolved from a simple recipe approach to a more detailed analysis procedure and our designers and technicians will test the designs to ensure the proper volume of air voids and asphalt binder are mixed for stability and durability, as well as use a balanced mix design approach to meet the fine line between rutting and cracking.